muesli/crunchy/README.md

 Finds common flaws in passwords.
 Like cracklib, but written in Go.

 Detects:
- - Empty passwords `ErrEmpty`
+ - Empty passwords: `ErrEmpty`
- - Too short passwords `ErrTooShort`
+ - Too short passwords: `ErrTooShort`
- - Systematic passwords, like "abcdef" or "654321" `ErrTooSystematic`
+ - Systematic passwords, like "abcdef" or "654321": `ErrTooSystematic`
- - Passwords from a dictionary / wordlist `ErrDictionary`
+ - Passwords from a dictionary / wordlist: `ErrDictionary`
- - Mangled/reversed passwords like "p@ssw0rd" or "drowssap" `ErrMangledDictionary`
+ - Mangled / reversed passwords like "p@ssw0rd" or "drowssap": `ErrMangledDictionary`

+Your system dictionaries from /usr/share/dict will be indexed.
+If no dictionaries were found, crunchy only relies on the regular sanity checks (ErrEmpty, ErrTooShort and ErrTooSystematic).
+On Ubuntu it is recommended to install the wordlists distributed with `cracklib-runtime`, on macOS you can install `cracklib-words` from brew.
+You could also install various other language dictionaries or wordlists, e.g. from skullsecurity.org.

+crunchy uses the WagnerFischer algorithm to find mangled passwords in your dictionaries.

 ## Installation